 IMPORTANT: Please read carefully all the safety instructions for handling these materials provided by your supplier.
 These methods can be dangerous: almost all solvents are toxic for humans, and vapors are flammable and even explosive under some conditions.
 Insure proper ventilation and fire prevention.
 NEVER MIX ANY CHEMICALS.
-If you use any of the methods discussed here you must ensure that all reasonable precautions have been taken.
+If you use any of these methods, you must ensure that all reasonable precautions are taken.
 Please stay safe!

 Here is the video describing the vapor polishing of ABS with acetone.
-It can be done without heat but it takes much more time.
+It can be done without heat but it requires much more time.